dzufferey/mtidd/README.md

 - The code is parametric on the type of variables and terminal elements.
 - The terminal elements must form a [lattice](mtidd/lattice.h).
-- The variable ordering is implicitely given by an [internalizer](mtidd/internalizer.h) which maps each variable to an unique index.
+- The variable ordering is implicitly given by an [internalizer](mtidd/internalizer.h) which maps each variable to a unique index.
   The order on the indices becomes the variable order.

 #### ToDo